justi/no_comments/README.md

 ## Installation

-To install `cleanio`, add it to your Gemfile:
+To install `Cleanio`, add it to your Gemfile:

 ```ruby
 gem 'cleanio'